Blog

 RSVP works closely with the staff United Way of Washtenaw County, University of Michigan Ginsberg Center and Eastern Michigan University on volunteer and event opportunities listed on a Volunteer Portal called Volunteer Washtenaw.

 RSVP is in need of many eligible volunteers who have time to donate to further help these nonprofit organizations provide services to clients in the community.
-Currently within CSSW, RSVP is seeking volunteers for the Home Safety Services, Grandparents as Parents Program, Northside Food Pantry, Nurturing Families program, Volunteer Caregiver Respite, and the Washtenaw Child Advocacy Center.
+Currently within CCWC, RSVP is seeking volunteers for the Home Safety Services, Grandparents as Parents Program, Northside Food Pantry, Nurturing Families program, Volunteer Caregiver Respite, and the Washtenaw Child Advocacy Center.

 If you’re not as tech savvy, the RSVP office is open weekdays between the hours of 8:30am and 4:30pm.
 Potential Volunteers and potential community partners, may call the RSVP office at 734-971-9781 or email [email protected]